davidafshepherd/Orchestra-Simulator/README.md

 - 'Orchestra Simulator' is the project directory.
 - 'musicians.txt' contains 18 sample musicians.
 - 'compositions.txt' contains 4 sample compositions.
-- 'More Compositions' contains 48 text files, each of which contains a singular composition.
+- 'More Compositions' contains 48 text files, each of which is a sample composition.
 - 'GlimpseOfUs.txt' is the song 'Glimpse of Us' by Joji converted into a composition. <br><br>
 - To run the project, run 'EcsBandAid 'musicians' 'compositions' 'years'' in the command prompt:
   1. 'musicians' is a string that represents the path to the text file containing a set of musicians.